-^{2 1996-1998} WQ Study found in Final Technical Report, Aquatic Resources, Yale Hydro-electrical Project, March 1999
+2.1996-1998 WQ Study found in Final Technical Report, Aquatic Resources, Yale Hydroelectrical Project, March 1999.

-3 Licensee's 2001 Technical Study Status Reports for the Lewis River Hydroelectric Projects, Volume 4, April, 2002
+3. Licensee's 2001 Technical Study Status Reports for the Lewis River Hydroelectric Projects, Volume 4, April, 2002

-- 5) This Certification-Order requires minimum instream flows, ramping rates, and plateau flows as specified in the Settlement Agreement (SA). - 6) Dissolved oxygen levels below 50 meters in the forebay of the dam were less than 8 m/L in September and October.
-While this does not exceed the water quality criterion for Lake Merwin, turbine-released water into the lower river has the potential to contain this low amount of dissolved oxygen, and thus exceed the water quality criterion for the river.
-However, to date, the lowest readings in the Lewis River below Merwin Dam during September and October were 9.7 mg/L, which were within the water quality criterion. - 7) I emperatures in the top ~25 feet of Lake Merwin near the forebay of the dam were found to be greater than 18°C from July through September.
-The cool water released from the deep water intakes into the Lewis River maintains Lewis River water temperatures below 18°C during these months. - 8) Temperature fluctuations of up to 10°C occur in the tailrace of Yale Dam/upper Merwin Lake.
-This occurs in the mornings when cold, deep-water turbine flows enter the epilimnion waters of Lake Merwin in the Yale tailrace and occurs again in the evenings when the turbines shut down, no water enters the tailrace, and the epilimnion waters of Lake Merwin flow back to the face of the dam. - 9) Class A water quality standards apply downriver from Merwin Dam.
-Lake Class water quality standards apply from Merwin Dam at 236 9 feet msl to the Face of Yale Dam since Lake Merwin is a reservoir with a mean detention time of greater than 15 days Mean detention time is calculated by dividing the reservoir's mean annual minimum total storage by the thirty-day ten-year low-flow from the reservoir.
-Lake class conditions for temperature require that the licensee maintaining the highest attainable water quality condition that is feasible to achieve to best protect the biota. - 10) There is reasonable assurance that the other water quality characteristic uses listed in the 1997 water quality standards will be met
+- 3) Temperatures in the top ~26 feet of Yale Lake near the forebay of the dam were found to be greater than 18°C in June, July and August.
+Temperatures below this depth were cooler.
+This cooler water is released from the deep-water intakes into Lake Merwin and reflects the temperatures toward the bottom of the thermocline at >70 feet deep in the forebay.
+This water is about 13°C during the summer months.
+Temperatures in the hypolimnion remained around 8.5°C June through December. - 4) Temperature fluctuations of up to 10°C occur in the tailrace of Yale Dam.
+This occurs in the mornings when cold, deep-water turbine flows enter the warmer epilimnion of upper Lake Merwin in the Yale tailrace and occurs again in the evenings when the turbines shut down, no water enters the tailrace, and the epilimnion waters of Lake Merwin flow back to the face of the dam. - 5) Lake Class water quality standards apply from Merwin Dam to the Face of Yale Dam and from Yale Dam to the face of Swift No. 2 since Lake Merwin at 236.9 feet msl and Yale Lake at 487 feet msl are reservoirs with mean detention times of greater than 15 days.
+Mean detention time is calculated by dividing the reservoir's mean annual minimum total storage by the thirty-day tenyear low-flow from the reservoir.
+Lake class conditions for temperature require that the licensee maintaining the highest attainable water quality condition that is feasible to achieve to best protect the biota. - 6) There is reasonable assurance that the other water quality characteristic uses listed in the 1997 water quality standards will be met.